HETEROCYCLES

 Intrigued by the wide range of useful properties associated with biheterocycles, and in continuation of our interest in the synthesis of novel bis-heterocyclic systems,4,5 we set out to synthesize biflavones, biisoflavones and mixed flavone-isoflavone dimers.

-6 as well as pharmaceuticals e.g. terbinafine (Lamisil)® and tazarotene.
+The acetylenic group is frequently present in bioactive natural products such as enediyne antibiotics, e.g. neocarzinostatin and dynemicin6 as well as pharmaceuticals e.g. terbinafine (Lamisil)® and tazarotene.
 Therefore, synthesis of bis-flavonoids linked via an acetylenic bridge was undertaken.

-7-14 This reaction has been extensively studied and numerous modifications have been reported.
+Palladium catalyzed coupling of terminal alkynes with a vinyl or aryl halide, also known as the Sonogashira coupling, has become one of the most attractive and powerful tools for the synthesis of aryl-alkynes and vinyl-alkynes.7-14 This reaction has been extensively studied and numerous modifications have been reported.
 These include the use of various solvents,15,16 phase-transfer catalysts,17 new catalyst systems,18-21 copper free versions,3,22,23 biphasic versions,24 use of hydrogen atmosphere to suppress the homocoupling of the terminal alkynes,25 polymer supported Pd-triazine complex26 and solid supported Pd-catalyst.27

-28-31 however, an application of these methods for the synthesis of biflavonoids has not been reported yet.
+A number of one-pot Sonogashira processes have been reported,28-31 however, an application of these methods for the synthesis of biflavonoids has not been reported yet.
 Grieco et al. have reported a one-pot synthesis of biarylethynes32 which involves refluxing a mixture of an aryl halide with ethynyltrimethylsilane, CuI and palladium catalyst in benzene, followed by addition of 0.4 equivalents of water and 6.0 equivalents of 1,8-diazabicyclo[5.4.0]undec-7-ene (DBU) for in situ deprotection of the TMS group.
 One more equivalent of aryl halide is then added and the reaction is continued to give the dimeric product.
 A one-pot synthesis of biflavones was investigated using similar conditions.
 However, benzene was replaced with DMF because of the high solubility of flavonoids in this solvent.
 It has been reported that the presence of residual oxygen in the reaction mixture can deactivate the catalyst and also give rise to higher amounts of the homocoupled by-products.33 Therefore, degassing of the reaction mixture is crucial for the success of the reaction.
 The degassing was done by heating the reactants and the solvent for 30 min while sweeping the headspace with argon prior to the addition of catalyst.33

 In our work, the reaction conditions were optimized using 3-iodo-4-methoxybenzaldehyde 5 as the substrate by treating it with ethynyltrimethylsilane, CuI and palladium catalyst in a mixture of triethylamine and DMF.
 Upon complete conversion of the aryl halide into intermediate trimethylsilylated derivative 6 (TLC analysis), DBU and another equivalent of iodobenzaldehyde 5 was added.
 After work-up and chromatographic purification, the dimeric compound 8 was obtained in 86% yield (Scheme 1).